OWASP/MASTG-Hacking-Playground/README.md

 ## Mobile Security Crackmes

-Did you enjoy working with the Playground ?
+Did you enjoy working with the Playground?
 There is more!
-Go to [the MSTG Crackmes](https://github.com/OWASP/MSTG-Hacking-Playground "MSTG-Crackmes") and find out!
+Go to [the MSTG Crackmes](https://github.com/OWASP/owasp-mstg/tree/master/Crackmes "MSTG-Crackmes") and find out!
 Having troubles with getting through the playground challenges, check the Write-ups folder right here!

 ## Issues with the Crackmes